210810 1L2L0X0A_(I), http://farbe.li.tu-berlin.de/AEAI.HTM oder

 AGAI in German.

-For links to the chapter A
+For links to this chapter A

-Colour Image Technology and Colour Management, see
+Colour Image Technology and Colour Management (2019),,

 Content list of chapter A: